I love saving money! One of the biggest ways I save money is by meal planning. It takes me about an hour a week to meal plan but it’s very rewarding.

 Free Meal Planning Printable

 I created this free meal planning printable to help you get started with your meal planning.
 The picture above is the color version but I also created a black and white version.
-Click on the meal planning printable image above to get your free download of both the color and black and white version.

 This printable is very helpful when you are trying to organize your meal plan for the week.
 I start out using the printable and then I transfer the meals to a really cute chalkboard my kids got me from Hobby Lobby.
 They like seeing a menu for the week.
 It also keeps them from asking me multiple times the dreaded question “what’s for dinner?”.